 A sixth officer, Ryan McMahon, arrived on scene just as McCoy started to stir.
 He ran up behind Glick and fired one .45-caliber round toward the car.
 For this, McMahon would collect his second bend in less than a year, law enforcement sources told Open Vallejo.

 McMahon collected his first bend, sources say, for killing Ronell Foster after a brief foot chase on the night of Feb.
 13, 2018.
 McMahon told investigators he stopped Foster, who had been riding his bicycle without a light in Vallejo’s quiet downtown, to “educate” him about traffic safety.
 Foster rode away, fell off his bicycle and ran.
-McMahon chased Foster into the courtyard of a church on Carolina Street, where he struck Foster repeatedly with his duty flashlight.
+McMahon chased Foster into the courtyard of a building on Carolina Street, where he struck Foster repeatedly with his duty flashlight.
 Foster broke free, turned, and tried to get away.
 McMahon fired seven rounds, striking Foster in the back and the back of his head.

 Asked by investigators how far away Foster was when shot, McMahon replied, “point blank.”
 A 33-year-old father of two young children, Foster did not have a weapon.